Non-Monetary Mechanism Design without Priors: Achieving Efficiency via Adaptive Costly Audits: Lower Bounds on Regret and Number of Audits ( )

-\section{Lower Bounds on Regret and Number of Audits}
+\section{Lower Bounds on Regret and Number of Audits (\Cref{thm:lower_bounds})}

-In this section, we prove the lower bounds from \Cref{thm:lower_bounds}.
+In this section, we prove the hardness results in \Cref{thm:lower_bounds}.
 We start by proving the lower bound $\Omega(K)$ on the regret, then prove the lower bound $\Omega(1)$ on the number of audits for having low regret.